-- 3. Non-public secondary schools which limit admission to boys or girls only and which are not recognized as primarily college preparatory schools shall offer each year a minimum of eight units in practical arts and vocational subjects. - 4.
-Instruction in the fine arts shall be available in non-public secondary schools each year.
-When such instruction is not designed for a credit course, it need not be taught by a certificated teacher but should be under the direction of qualified personnel. - 5.
+- for a credit course, it need not be taught by a certified teacher but should be under the direction of qualified personnel. - 5.
 Non-public secondary schools with special purposes, such as military schools and church-related schools, may require additional units of credit for graduation above the eighteen required by Standard C, provided that these additional units are directly related to the special nature of the institution concerned.
-Non-public secondary schools recognized by the State Department of Education as primarily college preparatory may require additional prescribed academic units for graduation above the eighteen unit requirement provided that such

-- requirement is fully explained in writing to all students and their parents or guardians before students are admitted. - Guidance services shall be available to all students in non-public secondary schools.
+Non-public secondary schools recognized by the Department of Education as primarily college preparatory may require additional prescribed academic units for graduation above the 18-unit requirement, provided that such requirement is fully explained in writing to all students and their parents or guardians before students are admitted. - 6.
+Guidance services shall be available to all students in non-public secondary schools.

-APPENDIX E
+APPENDIX D

-STATE BOARD REGULATIONS FOR ISSUING GENERAL EDUCATIONAL DEVELOPMENT CERTIFICATES.
+BOARD REGULATIONS FOR ISSUING GENERAL EDUCATIONAL DEVELOPMENT (GED) CERTIFICATES